to stay in Sydney?

 yha.com.au for more details or phone (02) 9999 5748

-Western Suburbs of Sydney offer budget accommodation options but
+Western Suburbs offer budget accommodation options but you are more

-You will miss out a little bit on Sydney Harbour but you can catch
+miss out a little bit on the Harbour but you can catch a ferry from

-Lower North Shore of Sydney (North Sydney to Mosman) is a great
+Lower North Shore (North Sydney to Mosman) is a great location but

-location but expect more commuting.
-The Upper North Shore is very
+expect more commuting.
+The Upper North Shore is very pleasant, green

-pleasant, green and leafy but is some distance for the Sydney's
+and leafy but is some distance for the main attractions in the centre

-main attractions.
-The North Shore train line can be problematic
+of town.
+The North Shore train line can be problematic and the Pacific